Chinopoblano13/Chinopoblano13/README.md

-Hi, I am currently working in a Microsoft Challenge and it has been fun so far.
+Hi, I am new to programming.